 - Power Supply Voltage—Ensure a toggle is used that is appropriate for the region’s power supply (110V/230V).

-- Thermal Paste Application – Apply with a 0.1-0.2mm thickness, evenly dispersed.
+- Thermal Paste Application – Apply with a thickness of 0.1-0.2mm, evenly distributed.

-- Case Airflow – Each fan should have a minimum intake and exhaust flow of 30 CFM for cooling purposes.
+- Case Airflow – Each fan should have a minimum intake and exhaust airflow of 30 CFM for cooling.

-- RAM Seating – Correct positioning will ensure a click sound is heard when the component is fully seated.
+- RAM Seating – Correct positioning will ensure a clicking sound when the component is fully seated.

-- BIOS Boot Sequence – Storage drives must be checked to see if they’re configured as GPT/MBR according to system requirements.
+- BIOS Boot Sequence – Storage drives must be checked to ensure they’re configured as GPT/MBR, according to system requirements.

-Utilizing thorough diagnostics check methods, most installation problems can be solved promptly and do not require replacement parts.
+Using thorough diagnostic methods, most installation problems can be resolved promptly without requiring replacement parts.

 References